 You’re in pretty big trouble if someone steals your social security number.
 The identity thief may start a new job or indulge in illegal activities with your social security number and you will be on the hook for those activities.
 It’s your duty, not just as an individual, but also as a responsible citizen to monitor your social security statement and avoid identity theft.

 If you see any unknown earnings or income streams, it implies a misuse of your personal information, which you should report immediately.

 - Unexpected Notice from Your Health Insurance Company

 Receiving an unusual notice from your health insurance company about the full utilization of your health benefits can indicate identity theft.
 Identity thieves can pose as you and steal your healthcare information to rack up medical expenses on your behalf, which exhausts your health benefits limit.

-If you find one of these signs of identity theft, it means that your data has been breached.
-Heres how to check to see if your data was breached and what to do after a data breach.
+If you find one of these signs your identity has been stolen, it means that your data has been breached.
+Here’s how to check to see if your data was breached and what to do after a data breach.
 That should help you navigate the lengthy, annoying and frustrating identity theft recovery process!
 Oh, and be sure to choose one of these password management apps to improve your password security!
 This is a major protector against future identity theft…